 - Q: How many projects are you funding in this call? - A: The number of successful applications will depend on the quality of applicants and how much each project requires.
 However, we anticipate awarding between 5 and 15 projects for this first round subject to the quality of applications and funding requests.
-We expect to issue our second call for catalyst grants later this year.

-- Q: Would a proposed project be eligible to receive a Catalyst Grant if it has already received other fundina? - A: Yes, we encourage applicants to leverage other funding. - Q. How does matched funding work with the £50k limit?
+We expect to issue our second call for catalyst grants later this year. - Q: Would a proposed project be eligible to receive a Catalyst Grant if it has already received other funding? - A: Yes, we encourage applicants to leverage other funding. - Q. How does matched funding work with the £50k limit?
 If for example, I had 100% matched funding would I apply for £100k overall with £50k from REACH or is the overall limit £50K with the max REACH amount £25k? - A: In the example above you could apply for £50k from REACH.
 We encourage applicants to leverage other funding to increase the pool of funds available for their project.
 However, please note that that the Catalyst Grants are to fund work for up to one year. - Q: Will there be options later for extending the one year Catalyst Grant, making the research work longer and more extensive? - A: There may be an opportunity to apply for a Major Grant (up to £500k per grant over at least two years) to expand a successful Catalyst Grant.
 However, we expect each of the projects which are funded by Catalyst Grants to be self-contained and completed by the end of December 2017 at the latest.
-Major Grants will be via directed funding calls and will not have the broad scope of the Catalyst Grants. - Q: How much money has the programme received from DfID? - A: The REACH programme has a grant of £15m from DfID.
+Major Grants will be via directed funding calls and will not have the broad scope of the Catalyst Grants. - Q: How much money has the programme received from DfID?

+A: The REACH programme has a grant of £15m from DfID.
 Up to 30% of the grant can be allocated to open or directed funding to meet programme needs.
 We are planning a second round of Catalyst Grants later this year and there will be a Major Funding Grants call in 2017.
-The disbursement of funds will depend on the needs and priorities of the programme, guided by REACH's annual meetings with DfID. - Q: Would the funding we receive be subject to VAT?
-Would the University of Oxford in this case be considered as subject to VAT? - A: As VAT is the responsibility of the recipient and not the funder, please consult with your local administrative and financial support on this issue.
-Each country is subject to varying taxation laws and it is therefore not possible for us to advise if payments we make would be deemed under local law as taxable.
+The disbursement of funds will depend on the needs and priorities of the programme, guided by REACH's annual meetings with DfID.